-The items in the net assets statement at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the net assets statement at 31 March 2021 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 18) Estimation of the net liability to pay pensions depend on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.
-This uncertainty relates solely to the disclosures made in Note 18 and does not impact on the Net Asset Statement or Pension The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance: a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £34m a 0.1% increase in assumed earnings inflation would increase the value of liabilities by approximately £3m a one-year increase in assumed life expectancy would increase the liability by approximately £68m.
-Fund Account.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
+This uncertainty relates solely to the disclosures made in Note 18 and does not impact on the Net Asset Statement or Pension Fund Account.
+The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance: a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £46m a 0.1% increase in assumed earnings inflation would increase the value of liabilities by approximately £4m a one-year increase in assumed life expectancy would increase the liability by approximately £104m.
 Private equity investments (Note 13) Private equity investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines (2018) and use valuation techniques that rely on unobservable inputs.
-Private equity investments are valued at £35m in the financial statements.
+Private equity investments are valued at £38m in the accounts.
 There is a risk that this investment may be under or overstated significantly if the underlying valuation assumptions change.
-Infrastructure and pooled property investments (Note 13) Infrastructure and pooled property investments are valued at fair value using techniques that rely on unobservable inputs.
-Property valuations were generally subject to material uncertainty valuation clauses as at 31 March 2020.
-Dealing on the Aviva Lime Property Fund was temporary suspended as at the reporting date in order that the manager could avoid trading whilst there was uncertainty over property valuations.
-Infrastructure and pooled property investments are valued at £62m and £66m, respectively in the financial statements.
+Infrastructure and pooled property investments (Note 13) Infrastructure and pooled property investments are valued at fair value using valuation techniques that rely on unobservable inputs.
+Infrastructure and pooled property investments are valued at £63m and £88m, respectively in the accounts.
 There is a risk that this investment may be under or overstated significantly if the underlying valuation assumptions change.